George Gulyanics: Biography

 While waiting for his return home after the war's end, he played football with a service team in France, where word of his ability filtered back to Chicago Bears' owner-coach, George Halas, who offered him a tryout.
 In 1946, he played for the Halas-owned Akron Bears of the AFL, before being "promoted" to the Chicago Bears in 1947.

-Nicknamed "Little Bronko" (after Bears' Hall-of-Famer Bronko Nagurski), he played six years at fullback and halfback and was the team's punter.
+Nicknamed "Little Bronko" (after Bears' Hall-of-Famer Bronko Nagurski), he played six years, mostly at halfback, and was the team's punter.
+In 1949, Gulyanics lead the NFL in punting with an average of 47.2 yards per punt.

 He ranks 15th on the Bears' all-time rushing list with 2,081 yards, a 4.1 yards per rush average; he scored 19 touchdowns between 1947 and his retirement after the 1952 season.

 In 1953, he returned to Mishawaka and was elected to the Penn Township assessor's office in 1954.
 He held that office for 32 years before his retirement in 1986.
 He and his wife, Ann Marie, had four children.
 He is a member of the Mishawaka High School Athletics Hall-of-Fame.